aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 ### Tacos: The commercial axis in the restaurant
 ![Scatter plot - overview](images/overview.png)

 Tacos are the top-selling individual product, both at lunch and dinner, in terms of units sold and total revenue.
 Quesadillas and burritos follow in third and fourth place, respectively.
-This data will be visualized in the next graph to identify relationhips.
+This data will be visualized in the next graph to identify relationships.
 ### 33% of the products account for 80% sales
 ![](images/pareto.png)